surbhi84/TalkingPirates_mark7/README.md

 * Takes text input from the user.
 * Makes use of funtranslations api for translation.
 * Shows the user the translated text.
-* Consists of images and font styles .
+* Consists of images and font styles.
+* Contains a footer with links to the developers social handles

 ## Technologies
 * Html